FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Level=This appears in the "Play with the machine" menu (http://lichess.org/setup/ai) as a heading.
 Below it are skill levels (1 through 8) of the AI that you can play against.

 Toggle the chat=Turns the chat room (or player chat) on or off.
-This is the title text (what you see when you hover the mouse over) of the checkbox on the top-right of the chat box.
+This is the mouseover text of the checkbox on the top-right of the chat box.

 Toggle sound=Clicking this turns sound on or off.
 This is a button on the top-right hand corner of the screen.
 If you use the Internet Explorer browser, you may not be able to see this.